glaunay/taskobject/README.md

 >Note that even if the `task_d` has only one input, it is pushed on a Slot and not on the Task itself (same for `task_e`).

 ### Remarks about Tasks
-- for the constistence of the pipeline, data exchanged between Tasks and Slots are in JSON format.
+- for the constistency of the pipeline, data exchanged between Tasks and Slots are in JSON format.
-- a Task is dependant to a JM to run the calculations.
+- a Task depends on a JM to run the calculations.
 - a Task always provide a bash script (named CoreScript) that will be passed to the JM (with the inputs and the settings) to run the job.
 It is the core of the job.